ashtroboy79/gamelogger/README.md

 * The app currently doesn't have any user authentication, this means that currently anyone can delete any user and modify/delete any game, this is obviously less than ideal.
 The implementation of user authentication would then mean that only the user could modify their games and delete their account.
 I would probably use Bcrypt to hash the users password so that I am not saving them as plain text strings which would be a security issue.

 * The app is also currently not making use of a number of fields, such as Designer, or Genre, and as such the ability to display games by a single designer or of a single genre could easily be implemented.
+The basic version of this has been implemented and will be pushed out as version 1.1.0 once suitable testing is done.

 ### Credits and acknowledgements